lukembrowne/CDD-appendix/README.md

 ### General Workflow

+-   Create an issue on Github for features / changes we'd like to see to the code
 -   Each collaborator should create a new branch when they want to make changes or add new features.
 This can be done using the command: git checkout -b <branch-name>.
+  - You can name the branch something related to the feature/code
 -   They make changes to the files on their local system and commit the changes using git add . to add all the changes and git commit -m "<commit message>" to commit the changes.
 -   After committing the changes, they push the branch to the remote repository using git push origin <branch-name>.
 -   Then, they should open a Pull Request on Github.
 This is a request to merge the changes in their branch into the main branch.